telehash/TMesh/TMesh.md

 ## The Need for Standards

-The existing best choices are all either only partial solutions like 802.15.4, require membership to participate like LoRaWAN, ZigBee, and Z-Wave, or are focused on specific verticals like DASH7 and Wireless M-Bus.
+The existing best choices are all either only partial solutions like 802.15.4, require commercial membership to participate like LoRaWAN, ZigBee, and Z-Wave, or are focused on specific verticals like DASH7 and Wireless M-Bus.

 All other options only provide incomplete or indadequate security and privacy, most use only optional AES-128 and often with complicated or fixed provisioning-based key management.
 No existing option fully protects the mote identity and network metadata from monitoring.